What Is Procurement? (And How It Impacts Maintenance Management)

 • Negotiate and contract: The business will get a few quotes from vendors before making a final purchasing decision.
 From there, it can negotiate where possible.
 A contract is created once the two parties agree on the final terms.

-• Place purchase order: After the contract is formalized, a purchase order can be sent to the vendor.
+• Place purchase order: After the contract is formalized, a purchase request template can be filled out and sent to the vendor.
 It will detail the specific goods and services the company needs.
 The vendor will then fill out the order using this information.

 • Receive and inspect purchase: Once the business receives the good or service, it will inspect it for damage or errors and ensure that it was delivered as expected.